 Treating tendonitis involves reducing the inflammation that is causing the pain.
 Resting the affected area (wrist, elbow etc.) is important as overuse will not allow proper healing.
-While natural remedies like turmeric and ginger can aid the tendon in healing more quickly, it will still take some time for the inflammation to subside and the tendon to return to normal.
+While home remedies for tendonitis, like turmeric and ginger, can aid the tendon in healing more quickly, it will still take some time for the inflammation to subside and the tendon to return to normal.

 What is Tendonitis?

 Tendons connect muscle to bone and when this tissue becomes inflamed, it is known as tendonitis.
 Tendonitis is painful and heals slowly, but natural remedies can help.
 Tendonitis is usually caused by overuse, especially for those over 40.
 Although the body possesses hundreds of tendons, a specific few are usually the problem because they are located where the blood supply is poor.
 Insufficient blood leads to not enough oxygen and nutrients, needed by the tendon for healing.

 There are many herbal remedies for tendonitis.
 Alfalfa is well-known as an effective blood remedy and is helpful in increasing blood, needed by the tendon for healing.
 Turmeric and ginger are useful herbal treatments; other herbs with anti-inflammatory properties are solomon’s seal and arnica.
 Acupuncture and ice packs give short-term pain relief.

 Alfalfa has been known as a ‘superfood’ throughout history by many different cultures.
 Pain relief is one of the many uses of alfalfa as a common home remedy; it is also an effective blood detoxifier.

 Studies show Alfalfa contains many different nutrients and is generally considered safe for adults, children and pregnant or nursing mothers.

 However, alfalfa is so effective that it should not be used in conjunction with aspirin or blood thinning medications.